sniperclub01/sniperclub01/README.md

 ## About Me

-I’m a Computer Science Major at the University of Utah with an emphasis in Electronic Arts & Engineering.
+I’m a Computer Science Major with an emphasis in Electronic Arts & Engineering.
 Currently working with VR systems and AI Technologies for fun!

 ## What I’m Working On